sopra-fs24-group-20/sopra-fs24-group-20-server/contributions.md

 - Task 3: display current rounds of total rounds in intermediate leaderboard
 - Task 4: re implement websockets in lobbypage and game
 - Task 5: display current letter position in game regardless of game mode
-- Task 6: implement loading screen in game
+- Task 6: implement loading screen in game and lobby page
 - Task 7: fix websockets in lobbypage, intermediate leaderboard, game
 - Task 8: make back, exit, and logout buttons cuter
 - Task 9: disconnect from websocket when exiting lobby from eval screen